theLLMs

 Different models interpret prompts differently.
 A prompt that works well with Claude may produce worse results with GPT-4o or Llama, even on the same task.
 If you support multiple models, test your prompt changes against each model.

 Prompt drift over time.
 Models are updated without fanfare.
-A prompt that worked in January may degrade in March because the underlying model’s behaviour shifted.
+A prompt that worked in January may degrade in March because the enough underlying model’s behaviour shifted.
 Regular re-evaluation is the only defence.
+For the bigger picture on managing model updates without constant rewinting, see our guide on the model release treadmill and how to avoid rebuilding every month.

 The prompt is not the only variable.
 Changes to the model version, temperature, max tokens, or retrieval context can change the optimal prompt.
 Version the full configuration, not just the prompt text.